osmandapp/web/main/docs/user/navigation/setup/route-details.md

 OsmAnd GPX
 The OsmAnd's GPX file format conforms to the GPX 1.1 specification with additional data written as extensions.
 There are several sections of such data https://osmand.net/docs/technical/osmand-file-formats/osmand-gpx/

 #### Share link (for Android)

 You can share a route link using the apps installed on your device.
 Or copy the link and use the route in the [OsmAnd web portal](../../plan-route/web.md).

-*Use this link as an example:*
+- *Use this link as an example:*
 https://osmand.net/map?start=52.310331,4.863615&end=52.327645,4.863272&mode=pedestrian#15/52.3161/4.8658.

    Each link consists of parts containing specific information.
-- *start=52.310331,4.863615*- coordinates of the start point.
+   - *start=52.310331,4.863615*- coordinates of the *Start point*.
-- If the coordinates are not specified, My Location is used.
+   - If the coordinates are not specified, *My Location* is used.
-- *end=52.327645,4.863272* - coordinates of the end point.
+   - *end=52.327645,4.863272* - coordinates of the *End point*.
    - *mode=pedestrian* - type of [routing](../../navigation/routing/index.md), which depends on the selected profile.
    - *#15/52.3161/4.8658* - zoom level and map center coordinates.